Complete Guide to Trading CS:GO Skins for Cash (2022)

 I am sure you will be able to find different cryptocurrency coins on certain websites that you use, however in all my time I have only come across three different coins which are the most common you see online.

 This is the main way to buy and sell CS:GO skins for real money now, every website I’ve used has had the option for it.

 Websites buying CS:GO skins for Cryptocurrencies:

-BitSkins – At one stage the largest website to buy and sell CS:GO skins for cash, however since it’s shut down and new owners have taken over its popularity has halted for the time being.
+BitSkins – At one stage the largest website to buy and sell CS:GO skins for cash, but since it’s shut down and new owners have taken over its popularity has halted for the time being.

-LootBear – LootBear unknownst to most people, a website that allows you to rent out skins also has a marketplace that you can sell your CS:GO skins on.
+LootBear – LootBear unknownst to most people, a website that allows you to rent out skins and also has a marketplace that you can sell your CS:GO skins on.
 Out of all these websites, I believe that LootBear would take the longest to sell your skins because so few know about its marketplace.

 CS:GO Skins for PayPal

 The problem is that you cannot trust anyone on the internet, especially with virtual goods like CS:GO skins.
 If you do use PayPal and they do transfer the funds to you first before you hand over the item, they can still do a chargeback.
 A simple Google search of “CSGO skin chargeback” brings up a list of 202,000 results, which is no surprise as it’s one of the main methods scammers use to get your items.